Achievable logoAchievable logo

 AP tip:

-Even if the derivative of your chosen u isn’t a perfect match, you can adjust by multiplying or dividing by a constant.
+Even if the derivative of your chosen u isn’t a perfect match, you can often fix it by multiplying or dividing by a constant.

 ∫xex2dx